-Previous ordination as a priest or priestess in the GCC.
+- Previous ordination as a priest or priestess in the GCC;

-Design and completion of an extensive course of personal study, building on the foundations of the study program assigned for priests and priestesses in the GCC, which must be approved by the presiding archbishops of the GCC in advance.
+- Design and completion of an extensive course of personal study, building on the foundations of the study program assigned for priests and priestesses in the GCC, which must be approved by the presiding archbishops of the GCC in advance;

-Development of a continuing and intensive personal spiritual practice as an expression of priestly vocation, and the composition of a detailed written account of this practice.
+- Development of a continuing and intensive personal spiritual practice as an expression of priestly vocation, and the composition of a detailed written account of this practice;

-A further process of mentoring and discernment to help the future bishop enrich his or her personal vocation and priestly practice.
+- A further process of mentoring and discernment to help the future bishop enrich his or her personal vocation and priestly practice;

-A final vote of approval for consecration by the Grand Grove.
+- and a final vote of approval for consecration by the Grand Grove.